Who can apply for Pension Age Disability Payment

 • you can apply if you pay all your own care costs

-• you cannot usually get Pension Age Disability Payment if a local authority pays for your care
+• you cannot usually get Pension Age Disability Payment if a local council pays for your care

-• if a local authority pays for your care, you may apply for Pension Age Disability Payment, but you’ll only get it if you leave the care home
+• if a local council pays for your care, you may apply for Pension Age Disability Payment, but you’ll only get it if you leave the care home

 If you do not live in Scotland

-You can still apply for Pension Age Disability Payment if you both:
+You can apply for Pension Age Disability Payment if you both:

 • live in the European Economic Area (EEA), Switzerland or Gibraltar